 Distance from Cape Town: 149km

-Surrounded by delicate fynbos and waving green wheat in winter, Hopefield is an historic town that dates back to 1851.
-Attractions include the beautiful Hopefield Dutch Reformed Church built in 1879 where the original organ still plays at weddings and during the Hopefield Fynbos Show, and a replica of the hominid skull Saldanha Man which can be viewed at the Fossil Museum.
+Surrounded by delicate fynbos and waving green wheat in winter, Hopefield is a historic town that dates back to 1851.
+Attractions include the beautiful Hopefield Dutch Reformed Church built in 1879 where the original organ still plays at weddings and during the Hopefield Fynbos Show and a replica of the hominid skull Saldanha Man which can be viewed at the Fossil Museum.

 Visit Hopefield’s Simply Bee Shop, Observation Centre and Farm Exhibition.
 The first-ever glass observation hive gives you a fascinating first-hand insight on how a bee colony lives and works to make honey.
 Simply Bee also produces many natural honey and fynbos products that can be bought at the shop.
 Open Monday to Friday 9:00 to 17:00 and on Saturday’s until 13:00.

 20. Thali Thali Game Lodge